RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 [^1]: The minimum requirements associated with supervised remote identity proofing are described in NIST SP 800-63A, *Digital Identity Guidelines: Enrollment and Identity Proofing*, Section 5.3.3.
 In addition, the supervised remote process must have the capability of capturing an approved biometric.

-[^2]:  For the purposes of this policy, the definition of a virtual machine environment does not include cloud-based solutions (e.g., platform-as-a-service) or container-type solutions (e.g., Docker), which are not permitted for any CA operating under this policy.

-[^3]: Content Signing and OCSP Signing certificates are excluded from this requirement.
+[^2]: Content Signing and OCSP Signing certificates are excluded from this requirement.